 Our most successful clients log all of their food: the good, the bad, and the potentially ugly.
 Most of all, your nutrition counselor desires for you to be honest.
 Your food log is not a scorecard, and your nutrition counselor will not treat it as such.
 Instead, the food log allows you to determine where you need to dedicate the most attention and energy into making yourself better.

 We try to make it as easy as possible to log your food.
 We have paper forms that you can quickly fill out after a meal, and an online app that lets you input what you have eaten throughout the day.
 Developing an active and mindful sense of what you put into your body will help you continue to make positive and healthy improvements as you continue to lose weight.

-Our nutrition counselors define success as you feeling trimmer, more energetic, and in control of your choices and eating decisions.
+Our nutritionists and dietitians define success as you feeling trimmer, more energetic, and in control of your choices and eating decisions.
 Usually, this coincides with you losing weight.
 However, reaching your weight loss goal is not the end-game.
 Our objective is that you continue to use the knowledge and skills you develop while working with your nutrition counselor to maintain your new weight.

-We hope that you continue to work with us after your built-in maintenance period ends, but ultimately, this is your choice.
+We hope that you continue to work with us after your stabilization period ends, but ultimately, this is your choice.
 If you continue with ongoing weight maintenance, you can:

 We know that this will not interest everyone.
 However, even if you choose to continue on your own, our hope is that you will continue to use your OnPoint materials to sustain your healthier lifestyle: